flaviostutz/prometheus/README.md

   - Prometheus will query DNS server for a type 'A' entry with name [record-name] and then try to get metrics from each returned IP at http://[found-ip]:[port]/metrics.
   - [name] will be used to label all metrics gotten from this target
   - optionally, one can explicitly define the path to the metrics api via [metrics_path]
-- SCHEME_SCRAPE_TARGETS: add http or https, in case of https, the variable will be set to    ignore the TLS certificate, using the tls_config option, speaking true to insecure_skip_verify.
+- SCHEME_SCRAPE_TARGETS: sets the http scheme for scraping: `http|https`.
+In case of https, the variable will be set to ignore the TLS certificate, using the tls_config option, setting true to insecure_skip_verify.
 - REMOTE_WRITE: To enable the use of Prometheus’ remote write APIs.
 - REMOTE_READ: To enable the use of Prometheus’ remote read APIs.